-The Town will contract with a HUD Certified non-profit housing organization for the provision of housing counseling services to homebuyers, homeowners and renters.
+The Town will contract for the provision of housing counseling activities to homebuyers, homeowners and renters.
 This counseling will educate residents on their personal responsibilities in managing their financial affairs to maintain a healthy credit rating, as well as their opportunities to improve their own financial circumstances.